cea-hpc/modules/INSTALL.rst

-                      Generate code in module function definition and initialization scripts to add support for silencing shell debugging properties (default=yes) --enable-auto-handling
+                      Generate code in module function definition and initialization scripts to add support for silencing shell debugging properties (default=yes) --enable-quarantine-support
+                      Generate code in module function definition and initialization scripts to add support for the environment variable quarantine mechanism (default=yes) --enable-auto-handling
                       Set modulecmd.tcl to automatically apply automated
                       modulefiles handling actions, like loading the